phanmtim/SixthStreet2025/DISCUSSION.md

 ## Time Spent

-Approximately 2–3 hours were spent on this exercise, including planning, coding, and preparing the documentation.
+Approximately 90 minutes were spent on this exercise, including planning, coding, and preparing the documentation.

 ## Feedback on the Exercise